National Enterprise Corporation

 The National Enterprise Corporation (NEC) is a state-owned corporation in Uganda.
 It is the commercial arm of the Uganda People's Defence Force.
-NEC was established in 1989 by an Act of the Parliament of Uganda.
+NEC was established in 1989 by an act of the Parliament of Uganda.
 Its investments and activities include agriculture, manufacturing, healthcare, services, and defense industry projects and companies.

 Location

 The headquarters of NEC are located at Plot 2, Muwesi Road, Bugolobi, Kampala, the capital and largest city of Uganda.
-The coordinates of the company headquarters are 00°19'04.0"N, 32°36'08.0"E (Latitude:0.317778; Longitude:32.602223).
+For the coordinates see this source:

 Organization and operations

 Major subsidiaries

 The major subsidiaries of NEC include the following: